mendess/linux_ricing/presentation.md

 # Examples

+What kinds of things can you costumize?

+Well, pretty much everything!
+Since the code of most of these programs is open source you can just change the program if the config file isn't enough.

 <div class="notes">
 Now to explain what kinds of things this can affect, I will show two examples of the things I use this freedom for.